 Your healthcare provider will give you a case with everything you need for your HSAT.
 The case will include:

 - An Alice NightOne device.
-This is a rectangular device that will keep track of your body position (such as if you’re lying on your back, side, or stomach).
+This is a rectangular device that will keep track of your body position (information such as whether you’re lying on your back, side, or stomach).
 It will also store all the information from your HSAT.

 - An effort belt.
 This is a belt you’ll wear around your chest.
 It will measure how hard your lungs are working.
 One end of the effort belt should already be attached to the Alice NightOne device.